sigcsets/sigcse2022/_reviewers/poster-review-guidelines.md

 Posters should not be previously published, as a paper or a poster.

-**New for SIGCSE 2021**, poster submissions will be reviewed using the dual-anonymous review process (see below).
+**New for SIGCSE TS 2021**, poster submissions will be reviewed using the dual-anonymous review process (see below).

 {% include review-anonymity.html %}